ziwon/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

-A: Sudoku has 29 units in total, which are 9 row units, 9 comlumn units, 9 square units and 2 diagonal units.
-So the constraints will be propagated into every 29 units using loop.
+A: Sudoku has 29 units in total, which are 9 row units, 9 column units, 9 square units and 2 diagonal units.
+So the constraints will be propagated into every 29 units using a loop.
 And keep in mind that every unit has 9 boxes (or numbers).
 First, in every loop for 29 units, we don't care the numbers with a length of 1 in a box.
 We're just going to take the box of 1-length values as solved boxes.
-Because, we don't need to unnecessary computation for the solved ones in 9 boxes.
+Because we don't need to unnecessary computation for the solved ones in 9 boxes.

 Next, we should investigate which one has the naked twins in 9 boxes.
-In every units, all the values whose length is 2 could be considered as a candidate for the naked twins.
-But to be the naked twins between the boxes with two-length values, their values must duplicated in boxes.
+In every unit, all the values whose length is 2 could be considered as a candidate for the naked twins.
+But to be the naked twins between the boxes with two-length values, their values must be duplicated in boxes.

-To find out which boxes are duplicated, we're going to introduce a dictionary, its keys is going to be each numbers in a box and its values is going to be a list with the name of boxes (ex.
-D4, E6) that has every duplicated numbers.
+To find out which boxes are duplicated, we're going to introduce a dictionary, its keys is going to be each number in a box and its values is going to be a list with the name of boxes (ex.
+D4, E6) that has every duplicated number.

-If, the length of the list is greater than 1, it means there are duplicated boxes at where that value is.
-Therefore, we can take all the boxes which is greater than 1 in a list into the naked twins.
+If the length of the list is greater than 1, it means there are duplicated boxes at where that value is located.
+Therefore, we can take all the boxes which are greater than 1 in a list into the naked twins.

 So far, we could find out what the unsolved boxes and the naked twin boxes are.
-Now, we invastigate 9 boxes in a unit again with these boxes.
+Now, we investigate 9 boxes in a unit again with these boxes.
 We're going to choose only the unsolved boxes from 9 boxes, and also exclude the naked twin boxes itself from 9 boxes.
-Then, replace the value of the unsolved box with the value of the naked twin box
+Then, replace the value of the unsolved box with the value of the naked twin box.

 # Question 2 (Diagonal Sudoku)
-Q: How do we use constraint propagation to shouolve the diagonal sudoku problem?
+Q: How do we use constraint propagation on to solve the diagonal sudoku problem?

-A: It is simple.
-Add two diagonal units into the exsiting entire unit.
-Then, we have 29 units to propagate the constraint.
-As well as the existing `eliminate ()` and `only_choice ()` algorithms, apply the `naked_twins()` algorithms to the strategies to solve all of the units which has included the diagonal units.
+A: Diagonal Sudoku is just like regular sudoku but with two extra grid.
+So the constraints is the two diagonal grid must put the digits from 1 to 9 in each unit.

+We can get each grid of the two diagonal units with the following code:

+    diagonal_unit_1 = [rows[x] + cols[x] for x in range(len(rows))]
+    diagonal_unit_2 = [rows[::-1][x] + cols[x] for x in range(len(rows))]

+Then, the only way to propagate the constraint is just to make regular sudoku have the above additional grid.
+We don't need to have a further modification to the constraints propagation code.
+Because the constraint propagation can be applied to two extra unit just like regular units without worrying about where each unit is located.

 ### Install